 Pisani-Ferry has made his career in research and policy.
 After having held positions in research and government in France, he joined the European Commission in 1989 as economic adviser to the Director-General of DG ECFIN.
 From 1992 to 1997 he was the director of CEPII, the main French research centre in international economics.
 In 1997, he became senior economic adviser to the French minister of Finance and was later appointed executive president of the French prime minister’s Council of Economic Analysis (2001-2002).
 From 2002 to 2004, he was senior adviser to the director of the French Treasury.

 Pisani-Ferry has held teaching positions with various universities including Ecole polytechnique in Paris and Université libre de Bruxelles.
 In 2006-2007, he was president of the French economic association.He is a member of the Council of Economic Analysis, an independent advisory body reporting to the French PM.

 Pisani-Ferry’s research interest include economic policy, international macroeconomics and European economics.
-His recent publications include Global Currencies for Tomorrow (with Ignazio Angeloni et al.), forthcoming Bruegel 2011, An Ocean Apart?
+His recent publications include Europe’s Growth Problem (and what to do about it), The Euro Crisis and the New Impossible Trinity, Global Currencies for Tomorrow (with Ignazio Angeloni et al.), An Ocean Apart?
 Comparing Transatlantic Responses to the Financial Crisis (editor, with Adam Posen and Fabrizio Saccomanni), Bruegel/Peterson Institute,2011, Economic Policy (with Agnès Bénassy-Quéré, Benoît Coeuré and Pierre Jacquet) Oxford University Press, 2010.